 <loc>http://www.example.com/page?desc=digital-marketing</loc> <lastmod>2019-07-05T18:00:15+00:00</lastmod> <priority>0.5</priority>

 Creating Sitemap for DIY Websites Like Wix of Shopify

 If you’ve a website hosted at a website builder (hosted platform) like Wix or Square-space or Shopify, you certainly don’t bother about creating and submitting your sitemaps to search engines.
 Your sitemaps will be created and submitted to search engines automatically.
 You can’t changes such sitemaps.

 How to Submit Sitemaps to Google?

-If you are using am SEO plugin for your CMS site or your site is on a hosted platform like Shopify, you generally don’t need to submit your sitemap to any search engine.
+If you are using am SEO plugin for your CMS site like WordPress or your site is on a hosted platform like Shopify, you generally don’t need to submit your sitemap to any search engine.
 The processes will be done automatically.
 However, in order to make indexing processes faster, you can do it manually.

 If your website is made out of scratch, you definitely need to submit your sitemaps to Google so that you can avail the benefit of quick and complete indexing of your pages.

 In order to successfully submit your sitemaps to Google, follow the seven simple steps: